 He had come a long way from where he was found on the streets close to death.

 Richey is personality plus.
 He does not know he can not see!
 He can keep track of a toy and follow through a room with no problem.
-He plays with a passion and loves to snuggle.”
+Happily, he plays with a passion and loves to snuggle.

 Even with multiple foster kittens surrounding her the next day while working, Dani couldn’t get Richey out of her head.